Marx-wrld/Resume-Builder/README.md

 # Resume-Builder
-A  simple resume builder app developed using React Native
+A simple client side resume builder app developed using React Native

 **Source code is in the resume folder

+This project is purely a client side application and does not store any user information  to the server side